-Grant of Rights
+Grants of Rights

-(1) Each Contracting Party grants to the other Contracting Party the following rights in respect of its international air services:

-- (a) the right to fly across its territory without landing; - (b) the right to make stops in its territory for non-traffic purposes; and - (c) while operating an agreed service on a specified route, the right to make stops in its territory for the purpose of taking up and discharging international passengers, cargo, and mail, separately or in combination.
+- (1) Each Contracting Party grants to the other Contracting Party the following rights in respect of its international air services: - (a) the right to fly across its territory without landing; - (b) the right to make stops in its territory for non-traffic purposes. - (2) Each Contracting Party grants to the other Contracting Party the rights hereinafter specified in this Agreement for the purpose of operating international air services on the routes specified in the appropriate Section of the Schedule annexed to this Agreement.
+Such services and routes are hereinafter called "the agreed services" and "the specified routes" respectively.
+While operating an agreed service on a specified route the airlines designated by each Contracting Party shall enjoy in addition to the rights specified in paragraph (1) of this Article the right to make stops in the territory of the other Contracting Party at the points specified for that route in the Schedule to this Agreement for the purpose of taking on board and discharging passengers and cargo including mail.

-(2) Nothing in paragraph (1) of this Article shall be deemed to grant to the designated airlines of one Contracting Party the right to take on board, in the territory of the other Contracting Party, passengers and cargo, including mail, carried for hire or reward and destined for another point in the territory of the other Contracting Party.

-(3) If because of armed conflict, political disturbances or developments, or special and unusual circumstances, a designated airline of one Contracting Party is unable to operate a service on its normal routeing, the other Contracting Party shall use its best efforts to facilitate the continued operation of such service through appropriate temporary rearrangement of routes.
+- (3) Nothing in paragraph (2) of this Article shall be deemed to confer on the designated airlines of one Contracting Party the right to take on board, in the territory of the other Contracting Party, passengers and cargo, including mail, carried for hire or reward and destined for another point in the territory of the other Contacting Party. - (4) If because of armed conflict, political disturbances or developments, or special and unusual circumstances, a designated airline of one Contracting Party is unable to operate a service on its normal routing, the other Contracting Party shall use its best efforts to facilitate the continued operation of such service through the appropriate temporary rearrangements of routes.

-Designation and Authorisation
+Designation of and Authorisation of Airlines

-(1) Each Contracting Party shall have the right by written notification through the diplomatic channel to the other Contracting Party to designate an airline or airlines to operate the agreed air services on the specified routes and to withdraw or alter such designations.

-(2) On receipt of such notification, the other Contracting Party shall, without delay, grant to an airline or airlines so designated the appropriate operating authorisations subject to the provisions of this Article.

-(3) Upon receipt of the operating authorisation referred to in paragraph (2) of this Article, a designated airline may at any time begin to operate the agreed services, in part or in whole, provided that it complies with the provisions of this Agreement.

-(4) For the purpose of granting the appropriate operating authorisation under paragraph (2) of this Article, the aeronautical authorities of one Contracting Party may require an airline designated by the other Contracting Party to satisfy it that it is qualified to fulfil the conditions prescribed under the laws and the regulations normally and reasonably applied to the operation of international air services by those authorities in conformity with the provisions of the Convention.

-(5) Each Contracting Party shall have the right to refuse to grant the operating authorisation referred to in paragraph (2) of this Article, or to grant this authorisation under conditions that may be deemed necessary on the exercise by a designated airline of the rights specified in Article 3 of this Agreement, if the said Contracting Party is not satisfied that substantial ownership and effective control of the airline are vested in the Contracting Party designating it or in its nationals.
+- (1) Each Contracting Party shall have the right to designate in writing to the other Contracting Party one or more airlines for the purpose of operating the agreed services on the specified routes and to withdraw or alter such designations. - (2) On receipt of such a designation the other Contracting Party shall, subject to the provisions of paragraphs (3) and (4) of this Article, without delay grant to the airline or airlines designated the appropriate operating authorisations. - (3) The aeronautical authorities of one Contracting Party may require an airline designated by the other Contracting Party to satisfy them that it is qualified to fulfil the conditions prescribed under the laws and regulations normally and reasonably applied to the operation of international air services by such authorities in conformity with the provisions of the Chicago Convention. - (4) Each Contracting Party shall have the right to refuse to grant the operating authorisations referred to in paragraph (2) of this Article, or to impose such conditions as it may deem necessary on the exercise by a designated airline of the rights specified in Article 3(2) of this Agreement, in any case where the said Contracting Party is not satisfied that substantial ownership and effective control of that airline are vested in the Contracting Party designating the airline or in its nationals. - (5) When an airline has been so designated and authorised it may begin to operate the agreed services, provided that the airline complies with the applicable provisions of this Agreement.

-Revocation or Suspension of Operating Authorisation
+Revocation or Suspension of Operating Authorisations